Logo of Roof Lists

 The exterior examination is the most visible part of the process.
 An inspector will meticulously check:

 • Gutters, Downspouts, and Fascia: The inspector will note if gutters are clogged with debris, which can cause water to back up under the roof edge.
-They also check the fascia and soffits for signs of water damage, rot, or pest activity2.
+They also check the fascia and soffits for signs of water damage, rot, or pest activity.

 • Overall Structure: From the ground or safely on the roof, the inspector looks for signs of sagging or uneven roof planes, which could indicate a deeper structural issue.